Microflow/Distiller-Rice-Cooker/README.md

 - Drill a hole in the rice cooker lid?
 - Condenser

+### NOTE: Bigger Cookers make things easier: "Do your reading and I do think your gonna need a bigger cooker.
+I would go at least 12L.
+It just makes things much easier for you."

 ## [Home Distiller Forum](https://homedistiller.org/forum/viewtopic.php?t=16818)

 ## [Rice Cooker Still, Reddit](https://www.reddit.com/r/firewater/comments/1j0e00/rice_cooker_still/)